BallAerospace/cosmos-website/_docs_v4/5_guides/scripting_best_practices.md

 ### Checking Every Single Sample of a Telemetry Point

 When writing COSMOS scripts, checking the most recent value of a telemetry point normally gets the job done.
 The tlm(), tlm_raw(), etc methods all retrieve the most recent value of a telemetry point.
 Sometimes you need to perform analysis on every single sample of a telemetry point.
-This can be done using COSMOS’s packet subscription system.
+This can be done using the COSMOS packet subscription system.
 The packet subscription system lets you choose one or more packets and receive them all from a queue.
 You can then pick out the specific telemetry points you care about from each packet.

 ```ruby
 id = subscribe_packet_data([["INST", "HEALTH_STATUS"]])